Lesson 16A1

 2

-In these sentences, the coordinating conjunction is placed just before the second independent clause, in position 0.
-These sentences are fairly simple to build.
+In this sentence, the coordinating conjunction is placed just before the second independent clause, at position 0.

 Subordinating Conjunctions